stfndamjanovic/php-random-string/README.md

 ### Skipping

-Sometimes you may want to generate random string, but under certain conditions.
+Sometimes you may want to generate a random string but under certain conditions.
 For example, give me a string that is not part of this array.

 ```php